jackyz777/proxygen/README.md

 Elite Proxy Generator 🚀🌐

-Hakkında 📝
+About 📝
-Elite Proxy Generator, tamamen ücretsiz olarak yüksek anonimlikte proxy'ler oluşturmanızı sağlayan basit ve etkili bir araçtır.
-Kullanıcı dostu bir .bat dosyası ile hızlı ve güvenilir proxy bağlantıları elde edebilirsiniz.
-Bu proje, interneti daha güvenli ve anonim bir şekilde gezmenizi sağlar. 💻🔒

-Projenin amacı, herkesin kolayca kullanabileceği bir araç sunmak ve internet üzerindeki gizliliğinizi korumanıza yardımcı olmaktır.
-Elite Proxy Generator ile, proxy'lerinizi kolayca oluşturabilir ve anonim internet gezintisinin keyfini çıkarabilirsiniz! 🌍🔐
+Elite Proxy Generator is a simple and effective tool that allows you to create high-anonymity proxies completely free of charge.
+With a user-friendly .bat file, you can quickly and reliably generate proxy connections.
+This project helps you browse the internet more securely and anonymously. 💻🔒

+The goal of the project is to provide an easy-to-use tool for everyone and help protect your privacy on the internet.
+With Elite Proxy Generator, you can easily create your proxies and enjoy anonymous internet browsing! 🌍🔐

-Özellikler ⚡
+Features ⚡
-Ücretsiz Kullanım: Proxy'ler tamamen ücretsiz olarak sunulmaktadır.
-Yüksek Anonimlik: Proxy bağlantıları, güvenlik ve anonimlik sağlamak için tasarlanmıştır.
-Kolay Kurulum: Basit bir .bat dosyası ile hızlıca çalıştırılabilir.
-Hızlı ve Güvenilir: Proxy bağlantılarınız hız ve güvenlik açısından optimize edilmiştir.
-Windows Uyumluluğu: Bu araç, Windows işletim sistemlerinde çalışacak şekilde tasarlanmıştır. 🖥️

-Kurulum 📦
-Repo'yu Klonlayın:
-Öncelikle bu repo'yu bilgisayarınıza klonlayın.

-Kodu kopyala
+Free Usage: Proxies are offered completely for free.
+High Anonymity: Proxy connections are designed to ensure security and anonymity.
+Easy Setup: Can be quickly run with a simple .bat file.
+Fast and Reliable: Proxy connections are optimized for speed and security.
+Windows Compatibility: This tool is designed to work on Windows operating systems. 🖥️ Installation 📦

+Clone the Repo:
+First, clone this repository to your computer.

 git clone https://github.com/jackyz777/proxygen
-ProxyGen.bat Dosyasını Çalıştırın:
-ProxyGen.bat dosyasını çift tıklayarak çalıştırın.
-Bu, proxy bağlantılarınızı oluşturacaktır.

-Proxy'lerinizi Kullanın:
-Oluşturduğunuz proxy'leri internet tarayıcınızda veya başka bir yazılımda kullanabilirsiniz. 🌐
+Run ProxyGen.bat:
+Double-click the ProxyGen.bat file to run it.
+This will generate your proxy connections.

+Use Your Proxies:
+You can use the generated proxies in your internet browser or other software. 🌐

-Kullanım 💡
+Usage 💡
-Proje Başlatma:
-ProxyGen.bat dosyasını çalıştırarak, istediğiniz sayıda ve anonimlikte proxy'leri oluşturabilirsiniz.

-Proxy'leri Paylaşma:
-Oluşturduğunuz proxy'leri başkalarıyla paylaşabilirsiniz.
-Unutmayın, bu proxy'ler tamamen anonim ve güvenlidir! 🔒

-Sistem Gereksinimleri:
+Start the Project:
+By running the ProxyGen.bat file, you can generate the desired number and anonymity level of proxies.

+Share Proxies:
+You can share the proxies you have generated with others.
+Remember, these proxies are completely anonymous and secure! 🔒

+System Requirements:

-Windows işletim sistemi
+Windows operating system
-İnternet bağlantısı 🌍
+Internet connection 🌍
-.bat dosyasını çalıştırabilecek bir ortam
+An environment that can run .bat files
-Lisans 📜
+License 📜
-Bu proje, MIT Lisansı altında lisanslanmıştır.
-Detaylar için LICENSE dosyasına göz atabilirsiniz.
+This project is licensed under the MIT License.
+Please refer to the LICENSE file for more details.

-Katkı Yapmak 💬
+Contributing 💬
-Katkılarınızı bekliyoruz!
-Projeye katkı sağlamak için aşağıdaki adımları takip edebilirsiniz:

-Repo'yu forklayın.
+We welcome your contributions!
+To contribute to the project, please follow these steps:

+Fork the repo.
-Yeni bir branş oluşturun (git checkout -b feature-name).
+Create a new branch (git checkout -b feature-name).
-Değişikliklerinizi yapın ve commit edin (git commit -am 'Add new feature').
+Make your changes and commit them (git commit -am 'Add new feature').
-Branşınızı push edin (git push origin feature-name).
+Push your branch (git push origin feature-name).
-Pull request açın.
-Hadi, bu projeyi daha da iyileştirelim! 🚀
+Open a pull request.
+Let's make this project even better! 🚀

-İletişim 📫
+Contact 📫
-Herhangi bir sorunuz veya öneriniz varsa, lütfen GitHub Issues bölümünü kullanarak bizimle iletişime geçin.
+If you have any questions or suggestions, please contact us using the GitHub Issues section.